kairowlands/RudinNotes/README.md

-# RudinNotes
-My Notes from Walter Rudin's Principles of Mathematical Analysis
+This repository contains a list of definitions, corollaries, theorems, etc. from chapters 1-7 of Walter Rudin's Principles of Mathematical Analysis which I typeset in LaTeX for my real analysis class.
+(I will upload the files for chapters 1-3 and chapter 5 once I finish typesetting them.)
+The font I used was AMS Euler.